September 8, 2022

 Step 4: Bring Awareness to Your Family

 Addiction has devastating effects on all members of the family.
-Therefore, you must make them aware of different ways they can seek professional help.
+Therefore, you must make them aware of how they can seek professional help.
+Many options are available for families seeking professional help, including:

 All types of family therapy aim to nurture positive change and development within families affected by addiction.